Skerries, County Dublin: Early 20th century

 After the 1916 rising, a British destroyer landed troops at Skerries to help the Dublin garrisons suppress the rising.
 200 men of the North Staffordshire Regiment landed under the command of Captain Clay.
 To try to impede their progress to Dublin, local rebels blew up the bridge over the railway in Donabate.
 During the Irish Civil War in 1922, senior Anti-Treaty IRA leader Harry Boland was mortally wounded, officially while resisting arrest, by two officers of the National Army inside his lodgings at the Skerries Grand Hotel.

 Holiday camps

 The town's former school holiday camp, Gentours Children's Holiday Camp, was initially a "boys only" camp.
 Later it became Gentours Children's Holiday Camp.

-In the late 1940s, a family holiday camp was built on Red Island by the Quinn family, founders of the Superquinn chain of supermarkets.
+In the late 1940s, a family holiday camp was built on Red Island by the Quinn family, who subsequently founded the Superquinn chain of supermarkets.
 The camp had 250 bedrooms all under one roof, along with dining and entertainment areas.
 In this respect, the accommodation at Red Island differed from more typical chalet facilities at other camps, such as Butlin's.
 The holiday business closed in the early 1970s.
 The ballroom continued in use as a concert venue, until all the buildings were demolished in the 1980s.
 Much of the Red Island site is now laid out as a public park.